War crimes in occupied Poland during World War II: Lithuanian collaboration and atrocities during World War II

+Nazi German crimes against foreign nationals in occupied Poland

+Nazi Germany also committed crimes against citizens of other countries deported to occupied Poland, especially Soviet and Italian prisoners of war, who were deliberately neglected and starved, deprived of rudimentary sanitation and medical care, resulting in numerous epidemics, or executed.
+There were even cases of cannibalism among Soviet POWs due to starvation, as recorded in Stalag 342 in Mołodeczno.
+Jews and communists among Soviet POWs were mostly executed, with some deported to concentration camps, whereas at Stalag 328 they were imprisoned without any food to starve to death.
+The largest number of victims, at least tens of thousands each, were in camps Stalag 307, Stalag 319, Stalag 328 and Stalag I-F. Mass executions of Italian POWs were carried out in the Stalag 319 and Stalag 327 camps.
+There were also cases of killings of French, Belgian and Dutch POWs for escape attempts.

 Soviet war crimes against Poland

 Soviet invasion of Poland

 Amongst the first to suffer mass repressions at the hands of the Soviets were the Border Defence Corps.
 Many officers were murdered by the NKVD secret police immediately after capture.
 Polish General Olszyna-Wilczyński was shot without due process at the moment of his identification.
 In the Wilno area all higher officers of the Polish Army died in captivity, the same as in Polesie, where 150 officers were already executed even before the remainder were taken prisoner.
 Uniformed men captured in Rohatyń were murdered along with their wives and children.

 On the Ukrainian front 5264 officers (including ten generals), 4096 non-commissioned officers and 181,223 soldiers were taken into captivity.
 Polish regular troops in Lviv, including police forces, voluntarily laid down their arms after agreeing to the Soviet terms for surrender, which offered them the freedom to travel to neutral Romania and Hungary.
 The Russian leadership broke the agreement entirely.
 All the Polish servicemen were arrested and sent to the Soviet POW camps, including 2,000 army officers.
 In the subsequent wave of repressions which lasted for twenty-one months (see: Operation Barbarossa) some 500,000 Poles dubbed "enemies of the people" were imprisoned without crime.